 - Zurich keeps its finger on the pulse of the construction industry and has experts who can help you assess MMC risks

-This article counts towards accumulating your annual CII CPD structured learning hours for Real Estate and Weather.
+This article counts towards accumulating your annual CII CPD structured learning hours for Real Estate and Construction.

 Visit the CPD Hub to log in and begin accumulating CPD hours.

 Construction practices and technology are developing rapidly, leading to the erection of taller and more complex buildings – often using modern methods of construction (MMC).

 While every form of construction comes with an element of risk, some MMC introduce large quantities of combustible materials into their designs such as wood, polystyrene and recycled materials like tyres and pallets.
 Using such materials can alter both the probability of fire and the potential scale of loss should a fire occur.

 And it is not just fire.
 MMC have offered construction companies the ability to build more affordable and sustainable homes with a lower carbon footprint, but their lightweight nature can make them vulnerable to potential water related risks.
 The ability of many MMC materials to withstand the effects of flooding is unknown in many cases.

 The term MMC also encompasses manufacturing techniques such as steel or pre-cast concrete frames, panellised units, modular and volumetric buildings, structured insulated panels and timber frames – many of which involve off-site manufacture.
 These can, if used appropriately, minimise waste, deliver quality architecture, reduce costs and satisfy green energy requirements.